-This week – when your girlfriend never texts you at work, calling a love who rejected you 27 years ago and when you ditch your boyfriend and decide you want him back.
-Yes – it’s this week’s problem page.
+This week in problem page edition 37 – when your girlfriend never texts you at work, calling a love who rejected you 27 years ago and when you ditch your boyfriend and decide you want him back.

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.